 In this article, we will give an overview of the most commonly adopted project management approaches, explain their fundamentals and industry applications.
-We will also make suggestions on how you can get familiar with these techniques.
+We will also make suggestions on how you can get familiar with these techniques, working on your personal development.
 Lastly, we will talk about how project management can benefit you in daily life — even if you don’t need to use it at work.

-Agile means an iterative process building solutions through collaboration between dynamic, self-organizing teams and their users.
+Agile means an iterative process of building solutions through collaboration between dynamic, self-organizing teams and their users.
 In agile, the planning is adapted to the situation.
-Agile is based on twelve fundamental principles, including making improvements on a short-time – e.g. weekly – rather than long-time – e.g. monthly – basis, the value of simplicity, timeliness, face-to-face communication, and attention to technical excellence and user-friendly design.
+Agile is based on twelve fundamental principles, including making improvements on a short-time for example weekly, rather than long-time or monthly-basis, the value of simplicity, timeliness, face-to-face communication, and attention to technical excellence and user-friendly design.

 The core concept can be explained by the following example.
 When you need to build a car, instead of trying to reach this ambitious goal straight away, you might first start by building a so-called minimal viable product, namely the simplest version of the infrastructure that serves the purpose of moving from point A to point B. And then improve on it.
 For instance, you might first build a skateboard, then a bike, then a motorbike, and eventually, a full-fledged car.